Statutory School Information

 Information about our school curriculum can be found on our 'curriculum' page and on class pages.
 Please see the link below.

 The name of the Key Stage 1 Phonics and Reading Scheme

-At EYFS and Key Stage 1 we have recently moved to using 'Read, Write, Inc.' for our phonics teaching which we have adapted for our mixed age classes.
+At EYFS and Key Stage 1 we use 'Read, Write, Inc.' as the basis for our phonics teaching, which we have adapted for our mixed age classes.
 For Reading, we use a range of reading schemes, including: Ginn, Oxford Reading Tree and Project X amongst others.
 Books are book-banded according to the Book Banding Scheme.